Learn / Guides / Marketing funnel guide

 Use this stage to engage with prospects—to earn their trust and set your brand apart:

-• Invite visitors to participate in a survey to learn more about the drivers, hooks, and barriers they encounter with your brand.
+Invite visitors to participate in a survey to learn more about the drivers, hooks, and barriers of your brand

 3. Bottom of the funnel: conversion